Expectations of Teaching Vs. Respect of Teaching?

 It is more and more obvious to everyone that high performance education depends on educational policies, quality teachers, the cooperation level between schools and families.
 In addition, the latest research shows deeper and more complex connections between teaching and society.
 Teaching cannot be judged purely on the grades of students as an engineer cannot be judged by the final quality of the building especially if the contractor is not obliged to follow the instructions of the engineer.
 The effectiveness of teaching seems to depend on more components.
 These components contain the value of education in a society, salary and benefits of teachers, training level of educators and the approach of studying by students and many more.

-Improving the quality of education is a circle that starts with investment, where the price of the investment is determined by the gap between the attributes, values, and virtues of the present society and the values of the future society.
+Improving the quality of education is a circle that starts with investment, An other article about this.
+How the investment can happen, from which area/direction to make sense.
+Educational circle: Increase salaries & quality of teacher training.
+Respect of the education grows & more quality student will chose the occupation.
+Better teachers, better schools, better results.
+Etc. where the price of the investment is determined by the gap between the attributes, values, and virtues of the present society and the values of the future society.
 If education is something that our society supports, respects, and values, attracting the top students will not be too difficult.
 However, if the teacher occupation does not provide high status in a country, even paying more won't attract the suitable, high quality, committed candidates who will be able to change the quality of education in the future.